-- Proposal No. 1: The election of each Class II director requires a plurality of the votes of the shares of our common stock present in person (including virtually) or represented by proxy at the Annual Meeting and entitled to vote thereon to be approved.
-"Plurality" means that the three nominees who receive the most votes cast FOR will be elected as Class II directors.
+- Proposal No. 3: Because this proposal of a non-binding advisory vote to approve the Named Executive Officer compensation asks for a non-binding advisory vote, there is no required vote that would constitute approval.
+We value the opinions expressed by our stockholders in this advisory vote, and our board of directors will take into account the outcome of this vote when considering the frequency of future advisory votes to approve the Named Executive Officer compensation.
+Any shares not voted FOR a particular option (whether as a result of voting withheld or a broker non-vote) will not be counted in such option's favor and will have no effect on the outcome of the advisory vote. - Proposal No. 4: The election of each director requires a plurality of the votes of the shares of our common stock present in person (including virtually) or represented by proxy at the Annual Meeting and entitled to vote thereon to be approved.
+"Plurality" means that the four nominees who receive the most votes cast FOR will be elected as directors.
 You may (i) vote FOR all nominees, (ii) WITHHOLD your vote as to all nominees, or (iii) vote FOR all nominees except for those specific nominees from whom you WITHHOLD your vote.
 Any shares not voted FOR a particular nominee (whether as a result of voting withheld or a broker non-vote) will not be counted in such nominee's favor and will have no effect on the outcome of the election.
-If you WITHHOLD your vote as to all nominees, you will be deemed to have abstained from voting on Proposal No. 1, and such abstention will have no effect on the outcome of the proposal. - Proposal No. 2: The ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022 requires an affirmative FOR vote of a majority of the shares of our common stock present in person (including virtually) or represented by proxy at the Annual Meeting and entitled to vote thereon to be approved.
-You may vote FOR, AGAINST or ABSTAIN.
-If you ABSTAIN from voting on Proposal No. 2, the abstention will have the same effect as a vote AGAINST the proposal.
-Broker non-votes will have no effect on the outcome of this proposal. - Proposal No. 3: Because this proposal of an advisory vote on frequency of advisory vote on executive compensation asks for a non-binding, advisory vote, there is no required vote that would constitute approval.
-We value the opinions expressed by our stockholders in this advisory vote, and our board of directors values the opinions expressed by our stockholders and will take into account the outcome of this vote when considering the frequency of future advisory say-on-pay votes.
-Any shares not voted
+If you WITHHOLD your vote as to all nominees, you will be deemed to have abstained from voting on Proposal No. 4, and such abstention will have no effect on the outcome of the proposal.